Hiba Tawaji: 2015–2017: Appearance on The Voice and career in France

 In January 2015, Tawaji took part in the fourth season of The Voice: la plus belle voix, France's version of The Voice.
-In the blind auditions, she auditioned with a bilingual version of La Bidayi Wala Nihayi, leading all four judges, Mika, Florent Pagny, Jenifer and Zazie, to turn their chairs.
+In the blind auditions, she auditioned with a bilingual version of "La Bidayi Wala Nihayi", leading all four judges to turn their chairs.
 Tawaji opted to be in Team Mika.
 The blind audition was broadcast on day 3 of the auditions on 24 January 2015.

 In the Battles Round, Tawaji faced Nög, another contestant in Mika's team, singing "Mon amie la rose" by Françoise Hardy.
 Mika elected to proceed to the next round with Tawaji, while Nög was stolen by fellow coach Zazie.
 During the "L'Épreuve ultime" round, she performed "Fighter" by Christina Aguilera, ending up in the Top 4 of Team Mika.
-In the live rounds, she sang "Everytime" from Britney Spears and was saved by public vote as top pick from Team Mika.
+In the live rounds, she sang "Everytime" by Britney Spears and was saved by public vote as a top pick from Team Mika.
 In the second live round, she sang "Amoureuse" from Véronique Sanson again ending as public favourite from Team Mika with the biggest number of votes.
 Mika also opted to keep David Thibault as Top 2 in his team.

 In the semi-finals held on April 18, she confronted David Thibault in a bid to represent Team Mika in the final.
 She sang "Pas là" from Vianney, but lost to Thibault in the public vote, with the latter qualifying to the final.
 Tawaji ended up finishing joint 5th to 8th place for the season.

-Following her appearance on the show, Tawaji was signed to Mercury Records in 2015, and released her first single in the French language, Comme un symbole, which she performed on The Voice as a musical guest on the eleventh episode of the fifth season.
-Her versatile vocal abilities and experience on stage attracted the attention of the producers of Notre-Dame de Paris, Riccardo Cocciante and Luc Plamondon, who offered her to reprise Hélène Ségara's legendary role of Esmeralda in the musical for its first official revival, which opened at the Palais des Congrès in Paris in November 2016.
-She then proceeded on tour with the cast, performing sold out shows in Taiwan, China, Turkey, Russia, Canada, South Korea, Switzerland, the UK, the United States and Belgium, in addition to a tour of France and her home country of Lebanon, where the musical headlined the Jounieh International Festival.
+Following her appearance on the show, Tawaji was signed to Mercury Records in 2015 and released her first single in French, "Comme un symbole", which she performed on The Voice as a musical guest on the eleventh episode of the fifth season.
+Her versatile vocal abilities and experience on stage attracted the attention of the producers of Notre-Dame de Paris, Riccardo Cocciante, and Luc Plamondon, who offered her to reprise Hélène Ségara's legendary role of Esmeralda in the musical for its first official revival, which opened at the Palais des Congrès in Paris in November 2016.
+She then proceeded on tour with the cast, performing sold-out shows in Taiwan, China, Turkey, Russia, Canada, South Korea, Switzerland, the UK, the United States, and Belgium, in addition to a tour of France and her home country of Lebanon, where the musical headlined the Jounieh International Festival.
 As of 2022, Tawaji has still been performing with the cast of the musical, most recently in New York City.

-In 2015, Tawaji collaborated with Disney and sang Nuits d'Arabie from Aladdin on the French album We Love Disney compilation best of, which also featured prominent French singers Kendji Girac, Jenifer and Nolwenn Leroy amongst others.
+In 2015, Tawaji collaborated with Disney and sang "Nuits d'Arabie" from Aladdin on the French album We Love Disney compilation best of.